 Campus Life: Gastronomic Services

 The Mensa is open Monday to Thursday (except on public holidays) from 11:30 am to 2:00 pm; on Fridays from 11:30 am to 1:30 pm.
+Available for takeaway only.
 You can find the menu online.

-The Café rock paper in the foyer of the Mensa is open during the opening hours of the Mensa.
+The Café rock paper in the foyer of the Mensa is closed until February 1.

 Campus Life: Bicycle Repair Shop